DarwinLS/cse15l-lab-reports/LabReport3.md

 ---
 **Second Use**

 Adding "-mtime" after the directory, then a number of days preceeded by a + or - for less than or greater than, followed by -print, will search for all files that have been edited either before or since the given number of days in the past.
+I found this by asking ChatGPT for 4 ways to use the find command in bash.

 (Example 1 using since 7 days ago after I edited 3 of the files in technical/)